Latest confirmed cases of coronavirus area-by-area

 ALL AREAS - (ZOOM IN - looped animation works best on mobile browsers)

-London has the largest number of cases, with the figures above split into London borough, which make up most of the top ten.
+London has the largest number of cases in total, with the figures above split into London borough.

 Comments are closed on this article.